tinrab/bomboni/bomboni_core/README.md

-# bomboni: `core`
+# bomboni_core

-Core utilities and abstractions.
+Core utilities and abstractions for the Bomboni library.

-This crate provides fundamental utilities used across the bomboni project, including string manipulation and syntax tree processing.
+This crate provides fundamental utilities used across the Bomboni project.